theventurecity/data-toolkit/README.md

 ## Notes

 With the Google Colaboratory option there is no need to install any software.
 The other option is to install [Jupyter](https://jupyter.org/) (Python 3.6) and the relevant libraries on your local machine.
 Whatever your comfort level with Python, we encourage you learn by doing: hit Shift-Enter to run each cell and see what happens.
 If you want some exposure to some Python basics to supplement this toolkit, we recommend [DataCamp](https://www.datacamp.com/), which has some excellent free courses, including a [tutorial on Jupyter notebooks](https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook).
-Where possible, we are including sample Excel spreadsheets; however, most of the time, Python is the superior tool because it can handle larger data sets more easily and perform loops.